The Canadian Baseball Hall of Fame and Museum Board of Directors consists of 14 people.

 Tammy Adkin – Secretary – Manager, Guelph Museums

-Jeremy Diamond – Currently the Executive Director of the Vimy Foundation, Jeremy is a public historian who has developed unique Canadian history initiatives and capital fundraising campaigns at numerous organizations museums, historic sites and archives for more than 20 years, including the recently unveiled Vimy Visitor Education Centre in France.
+Jeremy Diamond – Currently the CEO of Myseum of Toronto and past Executive Director of the Vimy Foundation, Jeremy is a public historian who has developed unique Canadian history initiatives and capital fundraising campaigns at numerous organizations museums, historic sites and archives for more than 20 years, including the recently unveiled Vimy Visitor Education Centre in France.
 Jeremy played competitive baseball in his youth and for the past three years has managed his son’s little league baseball team in North York.
 His goal is to help develop exciting opportunities to ensure more Canadians learn about the our storied baseball heritage.

 Julie Docker-Johnson – Owner, The Flower Shop and More